 Page Contents

-The most common method for killing lobsters humanely is setting live lobsters in the freezer for ~15 minutes to help them drift in a numb sleep, then plunging them head-first into boiling water for a quick, kind death.
+The most common method for killing lobsters humanely is setting live lobsters in the freezer for ~15 minutes to help them drift into a numb sleep, then plunging them headfirst into boiling water for a quick, kind death.
 There are a handful of other methods, which you can read about in our article: How to Kill a Lobster Without Feeling Bad About It.

 Should you steam or boil your lobster?
-Pulling crustaceans out of a big pot of boiling water can make a mess.
-With steaming there is less chance of a boil over.
-Both of these traditional cooking methods have both pros and cons described below.
+Pulling crustaceans out of a big pot of boiling water can make a mess while steaming reduces the chance of a boilover.
+Both of these traditional cooking methods have pros and cons, which are described below.

 Confused about what size lobsters to order?
 Check out our tips for picking the perfect lobster to cook up at home.

-Keep the lid on tight to keep in the steam.
-A steamer rack is not a necessity; it just keeps the lobsters from getting charred on the bottom of the pot.
-You can also use a vegetable steamer rack or an upside colander inside the pot.
+Keep the lid on tight to keep it in steam.
+A steamer rack is not necessary; it just keeps the lobsters from getting charred on the bottom of the pot.
+You can also use a vegetable steamer rack or an upside-down colander inside the pot.

 The shell of the lobster flavors the bubbling water, which in turn, flavors the lobster meat!

-For cooking a bunch of lobsters, boiling gives you even fast cooking.
-However, boiling lobster tends to water-log them.
+Boiling even gives you fast cooking for a bunch of lobsters.
+However, boiling lobsters tends to water-log them.
 If you are shelling lobsters ahead of time, go with boiling.
 Why boil lobsters?

 - Add 2 tablespoons of salt for each quart of water.
-(If sea water is available, even better.
+(If seawater is available, that would be even better.
 Skip the salt.)
 Bring the water to a strong boil over high heat.

-- Place the live lobsters in one at a time, headfirst, completely submerging them.
+- Place the live lobsters headfirst, placing them in one at a time and completely submerging them.
 Pick up the lobster by holding the upper side of the thorax between your thumb and middle finger.
-Keep the underside of the body away from you, just in case the lobster flips the tail splashing boiling water all over you.
+Keep the underside of the body away from you, just in case the lobster flips its tail, splashing boiling water all over you.

 See our complete guide for more details on boiling times and instructions for live lobster.